Getting Older Sucks

 1. Posture should be a priority.

-Shoulder problems are also very common as we age – in part due to declining estrogen and it’s impact on our tendons.
+Shoulder problems are also very common as we age – in part due to declining estrogen and its impact on our tendons.
 When you train for better posture, you also work all the shoulder stabilizer muscles and help to keep your joints healthy and mobile.

 Here’s an example of a posture-focused, upper body workout: